 Secure resources with role-based access control

-RBAC provides fine-grained access management for Azure resources, enabling you to grant users the specific rights they need to perform their jobs.
+RBAC provides fine-grained access management for Azure resources, allowing you to grant users the specific rights they need to perform their jobs.
 RBAC is considered a core service and is included with all subscription levels at no cost.

 Using RBAC, you can:

-- Allow one user to manage VMs in a subscription, and another user to manage virtual networks.
+- Allow one user to manage VMs in a subscription and another user to manage virtual networks.

 - Allow a database administrator (DBA) group to manage SQL databases in a subscription.